vsoch/mhttc/docs/_docs/usage/interface.md

 <br>

 and then view the project details.
-Note that each project has an associated form template, which the user should move through in stages.
+Note that each project has an associated form
+template:

 ![interface-project.png]({{ site.baseurl }}/docs/usage/img/interface-project.png)

-The view for the form is still under development.
+Which the user should move through in stages:

 ![interface-form-template.png]({{ site.baseurl }}/docs/usage/img/interface-form-template.png)

+## Training

+Trainings are associated with centers.
+Any center member can create a training on behalf of their center.